 Getting Around Kuala Lumpur

 The most convenient method of transportation in Kuala Lumpur is Grab.
 It’s the SE Asian version of Uber.
 It’s similar in that you use the app to select your pick-up point and your destination.
-It’s ideal to use Grab over taxis so you don’t have to worry about negotiating the fare or figuring out how to communicate your intended destination.
+Plus, it’s ideal to use Grab over taxis so you don’t have to worry about negotiating the fare or figuring out how to communicate your intended destination.

 However, traffic in Kuala Lumpur can be a nightmare around rush hour.
 The city has an extensive network of commuter trains and buses so you can buy a few prepaid cards to make your public transportation seamless.
 Pre-load money on a Touch ‘n Go (TnG) card for cashless bus and train rides.
 Or pick up a KL TravelPass card which includes an airport transfer and 2-day unlimited rides on Rapid KL rail services.
 KL Sentral is the main connection point for almost all train lines.

 And if you happen to see a light purple bus headed your way, that’s the Go KL City Bus.
 It stops at many popular tourist destinations in the Central Business District and is currently free to ride!

 Kuala Lumpur Sightseeing Tips

 Be sure to download the Klook app at the beginning of your trip to Kuala Lumpur.
-If you pre-purchase tickets to the major attractions around the city on Klook you’ll get a discounted price.
+If you pre-purchase tickets to the major attractions around the city on Klook, you’ll get a discounted price.
 For instance, if you buy your tickets to the aquarium on Klook ahead of time, the price is RM 47 rather than RM 69 that you’d pay at the door.